gitmissv/fullstack-knowledge-base/TypeScript Fundamentals/typeScriptBasics.md

 >   this will give empty json pkg file

 > >?? **Do you need this each time?**
+>  A:  YES - run npm init -y; then install typescript; then compile.
 > >    **WHY? | WHY NOT?**

 **then run:**    npm install typescript